BritishBambi/LBBT-pp5/README.md

 #### Wireframes

+Home page: The home page will welcome the users to the site and give a clear description as to the purpose of the site.
+The graphics will be familiar to gamers to make sure they immedietly feel welcome.

+Product List Page:

+Product Detail Page

+Bag:

+Checkout:

+Account Page:

 ## Database Schema

 I knew going into the project that custom models were going to be required when building the site.
 The intention was always to use Allauth to handle all the user authentication.